 Birth injury caused by trauma

 Traumatic birth injuries are injuries caused by forces like pressure and torsion on the baby.
 Traumatic birth injuries can lead to other diagnoses such as HIE or cerebral palsy.
-When medical professionals adhere to standard of care, which includes close monitoring of the mother and baby throughout pregnancy and delivery, traumatic birth can often be prevented.
+When medical professionals adhere to standards of care, which include close monitoring of the mother and baby throughout pregnancy and delivery, traumatic birth can often be prevented.
 If a safe vaginal birth is unlikely (see below for some reasons why this may be the case), standard of care includes planning to deliver the baby via C-section.
 For less predictable complications, an emergency C-section may be necessary.

 Obstetric events that can cause traumatic birth

 Traumatic birth can be caused by multiple factors, including (3):

 - An abnormal fetal presentation, such as face or breech presentation.
 This can make delivery difficult and cause trauma to the baby’s head and/or neck.